Michael Moor’s “Sicko”

-- The relationships between the issues presented above.
+- The relationships between the issues are presented above.

 Moor travels to Canada, where ordinary people in hospitals are to get free help.
 They are treated free of charge and do not need to buy medications.
-He also travels to France and England, and, in fact, other health care systems are better than the one in America.
-He constantly asks the question how such a great nation has sunk into such madness that ordinary people, who cannot afford treatment, are thrown (in the literal sense of the word) on the street (Hacker 733).
-One of the main evidence is conversations with country’s residents, whose words are a true proof that things are not so good in America.
-“Dawnell begged the doctors not to listen to Kaiser and treat her daughter,” says Moore using voice-over, and this phrase is the most convincing evidence that the U.S. healthcare system, in fact, works for insurance companies’ aimed at increasing their profits, but does not care about treating people.
+He also travels to France and England, and other health care systems are better than the one in America.
+He constantly asks the question of how such a great nation has sunk into such madness that ordinary people, who cannot afford treatment, are thrown (in the literal sense of the word) on the street (Hacker 733).
+One of the main pieces of evidence is conversations with the country’s residents, whose words are true proof that things are not so good in America.
+“Dawnell begged the doctors not to listen to Kaiser and treat her daughter,” says Moore using voice-over, and this phrase is the most convincing evidence that the U.S. healthcare system works for insurance companies’ aimed at increasing their profits, but does not care about treating people.

 In my opinion, Michael Moor did a great job by researching and speaking to people, who can support his ideas.
-I consider that the evidence presented by common people, but not governmental authorities, are more appealing to his audience, the same ordinary citizens.
-Arguments provided by residents present the real state of things better, than official documents and statistics.
-Therefore, the given evidence clearly presents the topic and the author’s opinion as well as the message of the whole movie.
+I consider that the evidence presented by common people, but not governmental authorities, is more appealing to his audience, the same ordinary citizens.
+Arguments provided by residents present the real state of things better than official documents and statistics.
+Therefore, the given evidence presents the topic and the author’s opinion as well as the message of the whole movie.

-Two main points raised by the director in this documentary are the inability and reluctance of the insurance system to provide proper medical treatment and the unwillingness of the government to protect citizens and provide them with high quality healthcare services.
-Due to this fact, the comfort of life in the United States as well as life expectancy is significantly lower than in other developed countries.
-Comparing America with Canada, France, Great Britain and even Cuba, the public health system in these countries is provided by the government as an integral part of citizenship.
-On the contrary, not all Americans can have a medical insurance and cannot receive proper and cheap medical treatment, guaranteed by the country’s authorities.
+Two main points raised by the director in this documentary are the inability and reluctance of the insurance system to provide proper medical treatment and the unwillingness of the government to protect citizens and provide them with high-quality healthcare services.
+Due to this fact, the comfort of life in the United States, as well as life expectancy, is significantly lower than in other developed countries.
+Comparing America with Canada, France, Great Britain, and even Cuba, the public health system in these countries is provided by the government as an integral part of citizenship.
+On the contrary, not all Americans can have medical insurance and cannot receive proper and cheap medical treatment, guaranteed by the country’s authorities.